 If this used equipment package purchase falls apart, trust me it isn’t like you lost.
 It may feel that way but this guy will call you in about two days to renegotiate.
 Making a sale and getting paid in cash is a highly successful business deal in any business.
 Go ahead and provide the same opportunity to another equipment dealer except explain to this dealer that there is no sole negotiation situation.
 While you are waiting, don’t forget to continue negotiations with the landlord (the closed restaurant).

 One of the key elements of the landlord situation is the local property tax compliance.
 The landlord may have physical possession, but the local government may have actual title to the equipment.
 This should be a deduction from the landlord’s payment.
 In effect, you agree to this deal if he holds clear title to the equipment.
-So you can agree to purchase from him the equipment provided he clears the title beforehand and you have it confirmed with the local government.
+You can agree to purchase from him the equipment provided he clears the title beforehand and you have it confirmed with the local government.

 One other caveat, sometimes the state or the Internal Revenue Service takes title due to nonpayment of taxes.
 Research this history too.
 If you have any questions, contact me at dave(insert the usual symbol)businessecon.org.

-So, right now you have several deals working, the equipment dealer (he’ll call), the second equipment dealer, the landlord possibility and it is time to line up your auctions.
+Right now you have several deals working, the equipment dealer (he’ll call), the second equipment dealer, the landlord possibility and it is time to line up your auctions.
 Stay in contact with the auctioneers and get on their e-mail and mailing lists.

 Within a few weeks deals will begin to solidify and you may end having to negotiate smaller package deals in order to completely gather all the equipment together.
 This will take time and if properly executed the savings of tens of thousands of dollars will be worth the time invested.
 Use business finesse in negotiating the purchase of restaurant equipment.
 Act on Knowledge.